Chief Business Officer Leadership Academy

 The program fee for the five-month academy is $1750.
 Note: Travel expenses are separate.

 Note: If you are attending the SUBOA annual conference at Turning Stone in May 2019, SUBOA is offering a special subsidy ($330 off) for their attendees to enroll in the academy!
-SUNY SAIL will provide the coupon code at the conference.
+Coupon code is: SUBOA

 Vice President – Administration & Finance